 - ਨਾਨਕ ਮਨ ਕੇ ਕੰਮ ਫਿਟਿਆ ਗਣਤ ਨ ਆਵਹੀ ॥: O Nanak!
 Wicked are actions of the mind, (these actions of the mind) cannot be counted (sggs 789).

-Clearly, the quality of one’s actions depend on the quality of one’s mind, or thoughts, or thinking (Soch-ਸੋਚ).
+Clearly, the quality of one’s actions depend on the quality of one’s mind, or thoughts, or thinking (Soch-ਸੋਚ), or habits.

-And the quality of one’s mind is ordered by the degree to which it is inspired by the Shabad-Vichaar (Reflections on the Gurbani), and implementation (ਅਮਲ) of the spiritual Knowledge or Virtues of the Gur-Shabad in daily life.
+And the quality of one’s mind is ordered by the degree to which it is inspired by the Shabad-Vichaar (Reflections on the Gurbani), and implementation (ਅਮਲ) of the spiritual Knowledge or Virtues in daily life.

-Implication is: Where the Shabad-Vichaar and implementation is shaky, thoughts are likely to be shaky as well (vague), and the resulting actions will be week and purposeless, indecisive and timid, etc.
+Implication is: Where the Shabad-Vichaar or Bhagti and implementation is shaky, thoughts are likely to be shaky as well (vague), and the resulting actions will be week and purposeless, indecisive and timid, etc.

-The Sri Guru Granth Sahib (SGGS) unfolds this to all its students (i.e., Sikhs, learners).
-Penetrating Shabad-Vichaar takes us into the depth of the Sri Guru Granth Sahib, and understanding (Soojh Boojh-ਸੂਝ ਬੂਝ) of the spiritual Way of life (Aatmic Jeevan).
-The Gurmukh Lifestyle or the Divine Life mapped by the Gurbani transforms the thought-pattern in the learner (i.e., Sikh), and he discovers for himself a new purpose and a clearer Vision of the Goal of life (i.e., Mool-abidance).
+The Gurmat Wisdom of the SGGS unfolds this to all its learners (i.e., Sikhs).
+Penetrating Shabad-Vichaar takes us into the depth of the Wisdom of the SGGS, and understanding (Soojh Boojh-ਸੂਝ ਬੂਝ) of the divine Way of life (Aatmic Jeevan).
+The divine life or the Gurmukh Lifestyle mapped by the Gurbani transforms the thought-pattern in the learner (i.e., Sikh), and he discovers for himself a new purpose and a clearer Vision of the Goal of life (i.e., Mool-abidance).

 Wicked mind => wicked thinking (i.e., Soch) => wicked Karma.

-Baabaa Kabeer Sahib reminds us that “Whatever is done, is done by the mind” (“ਜੋ ਕਿਛੁ ਕੀਆ ਸੋ ਮਨ ਕੀਆ”).
-Those who don’t control their mind are called Manmukh, Saakat, Mayadhaaree, unwise, foolish, etc, in the Gurbani.
+Bhagat Kabeer Jee reminds us that ‘Whatever is done, is done by the mind’ (‘ਜੋ ਕਿਛੁ ਕੀਆ ਸੋ ਮਨ ਕੀਆ’).
+Those who don’t control their mind are called Manmukh-Saakat-Mayadhaaree, unwise, foolish, etc, in the Gurbani.
 They all act according to the nature of the mind which is bound to dense psychological conditioning or limitation.